-If you own or run a business payroll taxes should be high on your to-do list.
+If you own or run a business, payroll taxes should be high on your to-do list.
 The IRS certainly prioritizes collecting form 940/941 payroll taxes!
-As your local tax representation firm will tell you, Payroll Employment taxes (typically called FICA) must be collected or paid to the IRS for every single employee.
+As your local tax representation firm will tell you, Payroll Employment taxes (typically called FICA) must be collected or paid to the Internal Revenue Service for every single employee.
 These include social security tax, Medicare tax, Federal income tax, and Federal Unemployment tax.
 Small business payroll services can help ensure that your business pays all these taxes on time, thus avoiding penalties.

-The IRS can use tax levies and tax liens against you or your business.
+The Internal Revenue Service can use tax levies and tax liens against you or your business.
 A tax lien is a temporary tax on a specific property that is enforced until your debt has been paid in full, including interest and penalties.
 A tax levy is a more serious penalty.
-It is the permanent seizure of property such as accounts receivables or bank accounts to cover unpaid tax debt.
+It is the permanent seizure of property, such as accounts receivables or bank accounts, to cover unpaid tax debt.

-Before the IRS can enforce a tax levy there are four conditions that must be met.
-First, the IRS has to send you a “Notice and Demand Payment” in writing of assessed tax.
-Second, you must refuse to pay the tax or simply fail to pay it.
+Before the Internal Revenue Service can enforce a tax levy, there are four conditions that must be met.
+First, the Internal Revenue Service has to send you a “Notice and Demand Payment” in writing of assessed tax.
+Second, you must refuse to pay the tax or fail to pay it.
 Third, the IRS has to send you a “Final Notice with Intent to Levy” and “Notice of Your Right to A Hearing” at least 30 days before the Levy.
 Fourth, the IRS has to send out a Notice of Third-Party Contact informing you that a third party could be used to collect the debt.

 If you need unpaid payroll tax help because you are facing a tax lien or tax levy, you should turn to your local tax representation firm.
-They are led by attorneys, Certified Public Accounts, and Enrolled Agents with the skill to navigate the scary and complex process.
-You should seek help from them as soon as you notice from the IRS.
+They are led by attorneys, certified public accountants, and enrolled agents who can navigate the scary and complex process.
+You should seek their help as soon as you notice from the Internal Revenue Service.
 They help you ensure you respond properly and on time.
 They can help you avoid last-minute penalties.